Are you an adviser? Go to Unbiased Pro

 Are there scenarios where I legally need a financial adviser?

-There are no situations where having a financial adviser is a legal requirement.
+There are some scenarios where seeking financial advice is a legal requirement.

-Instead, it’s simply good practice – especially when making big life decisions that will impact your financial future.
+It’s also good practice to get financial advice, especially when making big life decisions that will impact your future.

-After a long time spent saving and managing your money, the last thing you want is to incur taxes and fees that might affect your plans accidentally.
+After a long time spent saving and managing your money, the last thing you want is to incur taxes and fees that might accidentally affect your plans.

 What questions should I ask myself when seeking financial advice?